DukeBWard/pasta_bin/README.md

 Paste bin in Golang!

 # Notes
-* Currently working on which database I am going to use for storing the text
+* Using Firestore for post tracking, not currently supporting user profiles